This is Part 2 in a succession of posts about my experiences noted during a burnout. Read the first post here.

 Instead I choose uncertainty, humanness and a desire to be enough exactly as I am.

 I have been grieving a lot as I have peeled back the layers within this subject.
-It is actually the area of my life that is going to make the most significant difference to me moving forward.
-I am, however, so excited to be free of a space within me that did not feel like home and for a freedom to reclaim my identity, beliefs and choices.
+I am excited to be free of a space within me that did not feel like home and for a freedom to reclaim my identity, beliefs and choices.

 I mourn my feelings of needing to be special and feelings of believing I was broken.
 I keep looking to my intuitive teenage self that felt not good enough, pretty enough, fun enough, thin enough and all the ‘enoughs’ and keep feeling the events and feelings through.
 I look to every crisis in my adult life and try to love the wound, and forgive the blindspot.